Skip to Content

 Outdoor Accessibility Design Guidelines

-In Aotearoa New Zealand, we are fortunate to be surrounded by an outstanding natural environment.
+In Aotearoa, we are fortunate to be surrounded by an outstanding natural environment.
 It is vital that everyone has the opportunity to access these outdoor spaces, regardless of their age, gender, sexuality, location, ethnicity or ability.
-This can foster a lifelong connection to te taiao (environment)and enhance overall quality of life.
+This can foster a lifelong connection to te taiao (environment) and enhance overall quality of life.

-Currently there are significant barriers which prevent disabled people from accessing outdoor recreation spaces and places of their choosing, but demand for access is high.
+Currently, significant barriers prevent disabled people from accessing outdoor recreation spaces and places of their choice, but demand for access is high.

 If you require an accessible version of any content on the site please contact us and we will be happy to assist.